demotip/mexicio-hc-icr/scripts/icr_hancoding_pilot.md

                                                   "Toda")))
 ```

 Okay, now let’s look at agreement.
-At least for these two coders, it
+At least for these c coders, it lokes
+like, mainly for *Toda* folks are in agreement.
+For the middle
-doesn’t look great… If we condensed the categories it would look better.
+categories, it is challenging.
+If we condensed the categories it would
-I won’t do more until I figure how who the unique coders are
+look better.
+I won’t do more until I figure how who the unique coders
+are

 ``` r
 ratings <- select(data_wide, folio_id, contains("Person"))